davidhamann/ptb/README.md

 # PTB - Pentest Box

 This is a small app for setting up connectivity on a pentest dropbox.
-It will install packages, configure an autossh service, and set up a cronjob that checks for remote commands from a webserver for troubleshooting in case the SSH connection drops.
+It will install packages, configure an autossh service (systemd), and set up a cronjob that checks for remote commands from a webserver for troubleshooting in case the SSH connection drops.

 IPs, hostnames, packages, etc. can be configured in a config file (see `config.sample.ini`).
 If no config file is found, the app will ask for the values it needs.